Minimum Cumulative Program Degree GPA

 Academic Standing Notation on Transcript

 Your GW transcript indicates your academic standing for each semester.
 If you maintain the minimum required cumulative GPA, your transcript will indicate Good Standing.
 If you are placed on academic probation, your standing will change to Probation.
-If you are dismissed, your standing will change to Academic Dismissal.
+If you are dismissed from your program, your standing will change to Academic Dismissal.

 Academic Warning Status